 The application of herbicides late in the season to prevent weeds setting seed or to desiccate crops must be carried out with caution and in line with herbicide label recommendations.
 Download the factsheet for more information.

 Annual ryegrass is a major winter annual weed of the southern Australian wheat-belt, which naturalised after its introduction as a pasture species.
 If not managed effectively, ryegrass can significantly reduce the yield of winter crops.

 Roly poly down the hill is fun, but the weed doesn't evoke the same joy!
 Roly poly, also known as prickly saltwort or tumbleweed (Salsola australis R.Br.), is a native species found throughout Australia with the exception of Tasmania (Image 1).
 The dead plants can break off at ground level, forming the iconic ‘tumbleweeds’ seen in movies.

-Tar vine This weed is found throughout Australia, with the exception of Tasmania.
+This weed is found throughout Australia, with the exception of Tasmania.
 The origin of this species is unknown, but it may be native to the Kimberly, Pilbara and desert regions of Western Australia.
-There are twelve species of Boerhavia in Australia, but B. coccinea is the most common in disturbed areas like agricultural […]
+There are twelve species of Boerhavia in Australia, but B. coccinea is the most common in disturbed areas like agricultural fields or […]

 Button grass can be a pain in the butt!
 Button grass (Dactyloctenium radulans) sounds kind of cute, but that’s not always the case!
 It’s a native species found throughout Australia and is a common summer weed species.
 Like most summer grass weeds it depletes soil moisture and nutrients, reducing the yield potential of the subsequent crop. […]